kubedb/docs/docs/guides/elasticsearch/reconfigure_tls/elasticsearch.md

 ```

-Now, Let's exec into one of the broker node and find out that TLS is disabled or not.
+Now, Let's exec into one of the  node and find out that TLS is disabled or not.

 ```bash
 $ kubectl exec -n demo es-demo-0 -- \